mtlynch/mtlynch.io/archetypes/retrospectives.md

 **New here?**

 Hi, I'm Michael.
 I'm a software developer, and the founder of [TinyPilot](https://tinypilotkvm.com), an independent computer hardware company.
-I started the company in 2020, and it now earns $60-80k/month in revenue.
+I started the company in 2020, and it now earns $60-80k/month in revenue and employs six other people.

 Every month, I publish a retrospective like this one to share how things are going with my business and my professional life, overall.
 {{</notice>}}